BridgeTender

 The BridgeTender lives between worlds and belongs fully to neither.
 He tends the crossing.
 Lights the lantern — not to guide himself, but so others can find the way.
 The bridge itself is always illuminated.
 That is his only work.

-Marc Simmons was an educator for thirty years.
-Shepherding people across thresholds is his life pattern.
+Its founder was an educator for thirty years.
+Shepherding people across thresholds is a lifelong pattern.
 This studio is the same work, dressed in different materials.

 The archetype touches Campbell, Jung, Myss, and Pearson — but none of them named it quite this way.
 The Psychopomp.
 Charon.
 The Hermit with his lantern.
 Heimdall at the Bifröst.
 Janus at the gate.
 The lamplighter on the empty street.
 All partial descriptions of one thing.